newpatiente2e/docs/docs/20-create-azure-services.md

     :::

-1. Open the newly created resource group for the patient registration app in the Azure portal.
-The link to the resource is displayed in the terminal window after the `azd up` command completes.
+1. Open the newly created resource group in the Azure portal.
+The link to the resource group is displayed in the terminal window after the `azd up` command completes.

     ![The image shows the link to the Azure resource group](../static/img/resource_group_link.png)